skellis46/slipbox/improvisation and the threshold of the self.md

 - Christensen, W., Sutton, J., & McIlwain, D. J. F. (2016).
 Cognition in Skilled Action: Meshed Control and the Varieties of Skill Experience.
 Mind & Language, 31(1), 37–66.
 - Gallagher, S. (2021).
 Performance/Art: The Venetian Lectures.
 Mimesis.
 - Gallagher, S., & Varga, S. (2020).
 Meshed Architecture of Performance as a Model of Situated Cognition.
-Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140
+Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140 -- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'?
 - Katen, J. (2021).
 Competition and Cognition: Theorizing an Autopoietic Pedagogy of Performance within Competitive Dance.
 Journal of Dance Education, 21(3), 140–148.

 Levels of embodiment: [[Lux - A Developmental Framework for Embodiment Research#^440e35]]